-What is Accor Plus Membership?
+What is ALL Accor+ Explorer Membership?

 Here are the headline benefits:

-- Up to 50% off ‘Red Hot Rooms’ promotions, where you get a half-price discount rate at certain hotels
+- Up to 50% off ‘Red Hot Rooms’ promotions, where you get a half-price discount rate at certain hotels.

 What is the ‘Stay Plus’ free night?